openactive/harvester/README.md

 If you want it to start from scratch for one publisher, look in the index, find the correct record and delete it.
 Then run again.

+## Sample mode

+You can set the `FETCH_MAXIMUM_PAGES_PER_FEED` to a positive number.
+Use this if you want to download a sample of data from each source, instead of getting all data for each source.

 ## Running the harvester - Stage 2

 Hint: use [nvm](https://github.com/nvm-sh/nvm) to manage node versions!